Skip to content

 1. Extracts transaction and block Merkle proofs

-2. Verifies that transaction exists in the block
+2. Verifies that transaction exists in block

 3. Sends request to LiteClient for block signature verification